oli-ctrl/bsqmg-yoinked/ui/creating_did_activate.md

 Take a look at this example:

+- You should only create your components on first activation to prevent duplication.
+- You can utilize containers (such as Scrollable, HorizontalLayout and VerticalLayout) to manipulate the locations of components.

 ```cpp
 void DidActivate(HMUI::ViewController* self, bool firstActivation, bool addedToHierarchy, bool screenSystemEnabling) {
     // Create our UI elements only when shown for the first time.